tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 ### Tooling and documentation

-Tooling and documentation are here but not full-fledged yet.
+Tooling and documentation are available, but not yet comprehensive.
 Still, check out the [vim plugin][vim-nickel] or the [VSCode][nickel-vscode] plugin, and the editor-agnostic [LSP server][nickel-lsp].
 For documentation, you can look at the [website][nickel-website], and in particular the [user manual][user-manual].